Doctors Note Logo

 • Completing treatment is essential to prevent complications and drug resistance.

-If you are concerned about your symptoms, consider using a trusted online screening tool such as the free, online symptom check for Tuberculosis (TB) (Including Scrofuloderma) linked above.
+If you are concerned about your symptoms, consider taking a free symptom assessment to help you better understand your health and prepare questions for your healthcare provider.
 Most importantly, speak to a doctor about any persistent cough, unexplained weight loss, coughing up blood, or other potentially serious symptoms.

 Tuberculosis can linger—but with the right steps, it can also be stopped.